msavastano/CleanDataProject/CodeBook.md

 6	LAYING

-Data Explanation from original documentation in features_info.txt, available at web site:
+Data Explanation from original documentation in features_info.txt, available at web site (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones):

 1. Come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.